Learn how to do things faster by pulling up quick actions for your iPhone and iPad apps with a simple touch & hold gesture!

 Numbers: Create a New Spreadsheet easily with the Numbers long press action.

-Pages: Create a New Document with a Pages long press action.
+Pages: Create a New Document with a Pages long press action or Start Writing to instantly start jotting something in a blank document.

 Phone: View Most Recent Voicemail, Create New Contact, Search for Contact, View Most Recent Call.
 Along with these handy actions, you can tap to call one of your favorites and add the widget to Today View.